Swagguy47/BONEWORKS-TF2-Viper-NPC-Mod/README.md

 (Modthatisnotamod)
 (customitemsframework)

-CLONING THE REPO WILL GIVE YOU THE UNITY PROJECT FILE, TO USE THE MOD ITSELF DOWNLOAD FROM RELEASES.
+CLONING THE REPO WILL GIVE YOU THE ASSETS FROM THE UNITY PROJECT FILE, TO USE THE MOD ITSELF DOWNLOAD FROM RELEASES.
+(in order to update the mod yourself, download the example custom npc project file and drop these assets in)
 ____________________________________________________________
 Drop viper.melon under `\BONEWORKS\UserData\CustomItems`
 ____________________________________________________________